willspensley/willspensley/README.md

 # Will Spensley

-### Spent a decade in the automotive industry developing products and manufacturing systems from initial design through to full-scale production.
+### Spent a decade in the automotive industry developing products and autonomous manufacturing systems from concept through to full-scale production.
 Linkedin [HERE](https://www.linkedin.com/in/will-spensley-a59767158/)

 ### I'm now in the rail industry developing autonomous control systems, see [HERE](https://github.com/willspensley/Rail-Autonomy)